The 7 Best Office Chairs for Hip Pain Tested

 EXPERT SCORE

-The Herman Miller Aeron excels at hip pain relief because of its 8Z Pellicle mesh, which utilizes eight zones of varying tension.
+The Herman Miller Aeron excels at hip pain relief because of its 8Z Pellicle mesh, which uses eight zones of varying tension.
 The center suspends your sit bones without bottoming out, while the edges remain taut.
 We highly recommend the optional forward tilt module, which drops the front seat edge by 5 degrees to open your hip angle past 90 degrees.
 This specific posture decreases compression forces on the anterior hip joint and stops flexors from shortening.
 We suggest sizing up to Size C; the wider 18.5-inch seat prevents the hard plastic side bolsters from pressing against the greater trochanter.

 The breathable mesh keeps your skin cool, preventing sweat-induced shifting that can throw your pelvis out of alignment.
 However, the Aeron restricts movement; you must sit squarely in the chair, making it unsuitable for cross-legged sitters.
 At roughly $1,300, it requires a significant budget.
 If you sit properly and need strict, medical-grade pelvic support to manage osteoarthritis or bursitis, this remains our highest recommendation.